hephaest0s/usbkill/README.md

 ![usbkill](https://github.com/pwnsdx/usbkill/blob/master/Resources/USBKill.jpg?raw=true)

-« usbkill » is a killswitch that wait for a change on your USB ports and then immediately shutdown your computer when there are.
-Anti-forensics.
+« usbkill » is a kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.
+Anti-forensic.

-> The project is still in early development stage but it does work and is effective.
+> The project is still under development but it does work and is effective.
 Expect improvements to come.
-Custom commands for when a USB change is observed will be implemented later.
+Custom commands for when a USB change is observed will be implemented.

 To run: